-Temple gastroenterologists are leaders in diagnosing and treating both the causes and symptoms of conditions such as achalasia, chronic GERD, fecal incontinence and gastroparesis.
+Temple gastroenterologists are leaders in diagnosing and treating both the causes and symptoms of conditions such as achalasia, chronic GERD, irritable bowel syndrome, fecal incontinence and gastroparesis.
 Many of these conditions are complex issues that other centers find difficult to manage, but at Temple our physicians are experienced with helping these patients get back to life with less pain and discomfort.

 Clinical Research Means Leading-Edge Care

-Temple Digestive Disease Center is one of only six sites in the country designated by the NIH to study gastroparesis (problems with how food moves through the stomach) and is one of the nation’s leading centers for implantation of gastric stimulators to correct this condition.
+The Temple Digestive Disease Center is one of only 6 sites in the country designated by the NIH to study gastroparesis (problems with how food moves through the stomach) and is one of the nation’s leading centers for implantation of gastric stimulators to correct this condition.
 As a Temple patient, you have access to leading-edge therapies through active clinical trials and research.

 A Pioneering Team

 Temple Health’s digestive motility disorder specialists stay on the leading edge through their research and innovation in diagnostics and treatment.